nicholaswilde/recipes/docs/desserts/pie/lemon-pie.md

 ### Step 6

-In a medium bowl, with a handheld electric mixer, beat the heavy cream, sugar, and vanilla on high speed until fluffy and the cream holds a soft peak when you pull the beater out of the bowl.
+In a medium bowl, with a handheld electric mixer, beat the heavy cream, granulated sugar, and vanilla on high speed until fluffy and the cream holds a soft peak when you pull the beater out of the bowl.

 ### Step 7